Andre-Luis-Lopes-da-Silva/LOB-Data-Grabber-for-Metatrader-5/README.md

-# LOB Data Grabber MT5
+# LOB Data Grabber for Metatrader 5

 MetaTrader 5 Expert Advisor for collecting ordered limit order book (LOB) snapshots and exporting classical, dynamic, smoothed, and raw depth features to a semicolon-delimited CSV file.